AlcidesRC/dockerized-php/README.md

 ##### Health check

-A custom health check script is provided to check the container service by performing a `PHP-FPM` `ping/pong` check.
+A custom health check script is provided to check the container service by performing the default `PHP-FPM` `ping/pong` check.

 You can find this shell script at `build/healthcheck.sh`.